ONSdigital/response-operations-ui/docs/frontend/Modern-JS-features.md

 }

-Object.assign(StringArray, String, Array);
+Object.assign(StringArray.prototype, String.prototype, Array.prototype);
 ```

 At this point, you have a String/Array hybrid, with functions for both strings and arrays.
-Instantiating it with any value will fail, because if it's a string, the array constructor will throw, and if an array, the string constructor will fail.
-If it had a value, the array functions would fail if it were a string, and vice versa.
+Instantiating it with any value should not work, and any members that have common names will essentially be destroyed.

 In short, whilst multiple inheritance can be done, it's _best avoided_!